Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Against the spread, Seattle is 7-7-0 this season.

-- The Seahawks have been favored by 6.5 points or more two times this season and covered the spread in one of them.
+- The Seahawks have covered the spread once this season when favored by 6.5 points or more (in two chances).

 - Seattle's games this year have hit the over on four of 14 set point totals (28.6%).

-- When Seattle records more than 24.9 points, it is 5-1 against the spread and 5-1 overall.
+- When Seattle puts up more than 24.9 points, it is 5-1 against the spread and 5-1 overall.

 - The Seahawks have turned the ball over 11 times this season, one fewer than the Bears have forced (12).